iconclass/server/src/help/abouta.md

 <a name="bibliography">
 ### A. Bibliography of publications about Iconclass and of publications using Iconclass for iconographic indexing.

+Our aim is to offer a comprehensive overview of the articles, book chapters, indices, reports, theses, etcetera, dealing in some way with Iconclass.
+Wherever possible - and allowed by copyright regulations - we have included full text versions.
+Some of the full texts were not available in electronic format; then we have included scans of their printed format.
+We are grateful for all additional references.

 1940

 - H. van de Waal, De rangschikking en catalogiseering van een topografischen atlas.
 Oudheidkundig Jaarboek 9 (1940), pp 14-25